MatthisVanHoecke2/bachelor-proof-of-concept/client/README.md

 # bachelor-proof-of-concept client
-This is the front-end of the project, otherwise known as the web application.
+This is the front-end of the project, otherwise known as the client.

 ## Setup - Mac
 Before starting the client, we need to install dotnet on our pc.
 Navigate to [this page](https://dotnet.microsoft.com/en-us/download) and download dotnet.